anoved/phstl/Readme.md

 The output surface mesh is not a manifold object.
 Use another tool to solidify the model in preparation for 3D printing.
 For examples, see these brief tutorials for [Blender](demo/blender.md) or [Meshmixer](demo/meshmixer.md).

-See the [tips](#tips) below for a few ways to solidify it in preparation for 3D printing.

 ## Usage

     usage: phstl.py [-h] [-x X] [-y Y] [-z Z] [-b BASE] [-c] [-v] RASTER [STL]